convexset/meteor-three-way/README.md

 #### (Display) Pre-processor Pipelines

 Pre-processor pipelines is a "powerful" (actually, simple) feature that allows for great flexibility in displaying data.
-One might go so far as to claim that it realizes the whole "view model" promise of describing how to translate data to a format that the "view" can directly work with.
+One might go so far as to claim that it realizes the whole "view model" promise of declaratively translating data to a format that the "view" can directly work with (the exact HTML source).

 Display (one-directional) bindings like html and visible (later class, style and attr) use pre-processing pipelines to generate items for display.
 Consider the following examples: